LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/meta-intents.md

 indicator: both
 ---

-In order to maintain an optimal user experience, automations should handle not only business focused intents, but should strive to respond intelligently to small talk from the user.
-User’s asking “how are you” or “are you a bot” should receive a more intelligent response than simply hitting a fallback message.
+In order to maintain an optimal user experience, bots should handle not only business-focused intents, but should strive to respond intelligently to small talk from the user.
+Users asking “how are you” or “are you a bot” should receive a more intelligent response than simply hitting a fallback message.
 One intelligent solution for handling these types of utterances is by using a Knowledge Base to access and read back responses to a variety of small talk.
 However, simply pushing all of your KB searches in your Fallback Dialog can complicate your bot design with too many integration calls in one dialog.
-This final section of this guide will detail creating a Small Talk meta intent and a Small Talk Knowledge Base, each of which to be implemented in our Small Talk bot.
+This final section of this tutorial series details creating a Small Talk meta intent and a Small Talk knowledge base, each of which to be implemented in our Small Talk Bot.

 ### Step 10: Create the Small Talk meta intent
 A meta intent is a wrapper for a grouping of related intents.

 <img style="width:600px" src="img/ConvoBuilder/advtutorial/ib_metaintents_diagram.png">

-Using meta intents, we can funnel a variety of intents into a single dialog for processing.
-Additional information about meta intents can be found in our developers documentation [here](intent-builder-meta-intents.html).
+Using meta intents, you can funnel a variety of intents into a single dialog for processing.
+Additional information about meta intents can be found in the developers documentation [here](intent-builder-meta-intents.html).

-1. From the **Conversational AI** section of the Conversational Cloud, navigate to **Intent Builder** and select the Getting Started Domain.
+1. From the **Conversational AI** section of the Conversational Cloud, navigate to **Intent Builder**, and select the Getting Started Domain.
 2. Prior to creating the Small Talk meta intent, standard intents for the different types of small talk must be created.
 Using the **Add Intent** button in the lower left, create the following intents with the following information:

     * **Intent name**: How are you?